-The initial length of appointment is at the discretion of the Regional Lead Volunteer, through discussion with the appointee, and is usually for a period of one to three years initially before a formal appointment review County Lead Volunteers may complete no more than a total of ten years in the role.
-Renewal and continuation of appointment is at the discretion of the Regional Lead Volunteer and appointment reviews may be conducted at any time at the request of the role-holder and/or Regional Lead Volunteer.
+The initial length of appointment is at the discretion of the Lead Volunteer for East Midlands England, through discussion with the appointee, and is usually for a period of one to three years initially before a formal appointment review.
+Lead Volunteers may complete no more than a total of ten years in the role.
+Renewal and continuation of appointment is at the discretion of the Lead Volunteer for East Midlands England and appointment reviews may be conducted at any time at the request of the role-holder and/or Lead Volunteer for East Midlands England.

-Note: Many of the tasks for which the County Lead Volunteers is responsible may be delegated to others in the County, including a Deputy County Lead Volunteer, if appointed.
-Whilst the new appointee will inherit an existing team of volunteers in key County appointments, it is expected that new County Lead Volunteers will review and reorganise their team's objectives and roles as they see fit.
+Note: Many of the tasks for which the County Lead Volunteer is responsible may be delegated to others in the County if appointed.
+Whilst the new appointee will inherit an existing team of volunteers in key County appointments, it is expected that new County Lead Volunteer will review and reorganise their team's objectives and roles as they see fit.